 - symptoms of infection occur, such as fever, increasing pain or redness, or discharge from the wound

-Seek urgent medical attention if blood is spurting from the wound or if applying pressure to the wound does not stop the bleeding.
+A person should seek urgent medical attention if blood is spurting from the wound or if applying pressure to the wound does not stop the bleeding.

 A wound infection can occur if bacteria enter and multiply inside the wound.
 Immediately cleaning and dressing cuts, grazes, and other small wounds is the best way to prevent infections.
 However, people with larger, deeper, or more serious wounds should have a trained healthcare professional treat the injury.

-The signs and symptoms of wound infection can include increasing pain, swelling, and redness around the affected area.
+The signs and symptoms of wound infection include increasing pain, swelling, and redness around the affected area.
 A person may be able to treat a mild infection of a small wound at home by recleaning and redressing the wound.